 You can find a diversity of insects and related arthropods in a raspberry planting.
 Most of these are innocuous, some are beneficial and some have the potential to be pests.
 It behooves the grower to know something about these potential pests so they can correctly determine if they are present in their planting and what they can do about it.
 Obviously growers have a lot to keep track of and arthropods are just one of them, but there are some general things to know or do to help simplify the process.
-First, you need to regularly monitor the planting for pests or pest damage.
+First, you need to regularly monitor planting for pests or pest damage.
 And when monitoring, you should know what to look for and when to expect it.
-In this article I want to review the most likely arthropod pests vou might encounter in brambles, when they are most likely to show up, what their damage looks like and what can be done about it terms of pest control.
+In this article I want to review the most likely arthropod pests you might encounter in brambles, when they are most likely to show up, what their damage looks like and what can be done about it terms of pest control.

 There are a number of potential pests of raspberries to be concerned with during the growing season.
 Be on the alert for feeding from damage the adult raspberry fruitworm (a beetle, light brown in color. see Figure 1) on foliage and fruit buds during the prebloom period.
-The larvae of this beetle pest feed inside flower buds fruit and young (Figure 2).
-Adult feeding damage on foliage creates a skeletonized appearance somewhat similar to the feeding damage caused by larvae of raspberry sawfly (pale green caterpillar-like body with many long hairs, Figure 3, damage shown in Figure 4).
-Both the fruitworm and the sawfly appear during the prebloom period.
-Carbaryl [Sevin] is labeled for both of these pests and the timing is similar as is Spintor [spinosad].
+The larvae of this beetle pest feed inside flower buds young fruit and (Figure 2).
+Adult feeding damage on foliage creates a skeletonized appearance somewhat similar to the feeding damage caused by larvae of raspberry sawfly (pale green caterpillar-like body with many long hairs, Figure 3, damage shown in